Ohio Central Bible College

 Guest lecturers for seminars: Rev. Dr. C. George Fry, Ph.D., D.Min., Circleville; Charles Howland, J.D., M.A., Mount Gilead; and Rev. Dr. Gary Staats, Th.D., Ph.D., Findlay.

-(Thank you to Ohio Governor Mike DeWine, Ohio Lieutenant Governor Jon Husted, the people of Morrow County and the Iberia Presbyterian Church congregation for their continuing support).
+"Thank you" to the people of Morrow County and the Columbus Region, the Mount Gilead Public Library staff, and the Iberia Presbyterian Church congregation for your continuing support.